devoldemar/php-ssh2-client/README.md

 ```

 ### SFTP operations
-All methods except `renameFile` allow path to a corresponding file or a directory to be relative one and start from references sush as `./` and `../`.
+All methods except `renameFile` allow path to a corresponding file or a directory to be relative one and start from aliases sush as `./` and `../`.

-Outputs same array as lstat(), but adds "is_link" and "is_dir" flags to indicate file type explicitly:
 ```
 $ssh2->getFileStat(string $file): array|false
 ```
+Method returns same array as lstat(), but adds "is_link" and "is_dir" flags to indicate file type explicitly.

 Reading or writing file data, optionally by chunks, with contents or number of processed bytes in return value:
 ```